GUNUNG · Swiss

 Climbing Experiences

-The name Eiger is almost synonymous with its Nordwand — a 1,800-metre near-vertical north face that became the greatest alpine challenge of the 20th century.
-Beyond the Nordwand, which is strictly for elite alpinists, the Eiger also has a normal route via the West Flank from Eigergletscher station that is far more accessible technically.
-Climbers' accounts and vlogs describe the north face as a combination of loose rock, ice, rockfall, sudden storms, and the kind of psychological exposure that breaks spirits.
-For non-alpinists, the Eiger Trail below the face and views from Männlichen offer stunning close-up perspectives of the north wall without the risk.
+The name Eiger is almost synonymous with its Nordwand — a near-vertical north face of roughly 1,800 m that became the greatest alpine challenge of the 20th century.
+Beyond the Nordwand, which is strictly for elite alpinists (the classic Heckmair route was first climbed in 1938), the Eiger also has a normal route via the West Flank from Eigergletscher station that is far more accessible technically, plus the legendary Mittellegi ridge.
+Climbers' vlogs and accounts describe the north face as a combination of loose rock, ice, rockfall, sudden storms and heavy psychological exposure — a full ascent of the Heckmair route can take from a dozen to over twenty hours.
+For non-alpinists, the Eiger Trail below the north face (from Eigergletscher to Alpiglen) offers close-up views of the wall with no technical risk.

 References